MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Dataset Construction

 We first employ a video object tracking model, in this case SAM2~\cite{sam2}, to track the segmentation masks of both the target object and the robot gripper throughout the video sequence.
 The center point of these masks forms the raw trajectory data.
 The \textbf{Decomposed Collaborative Trajectory} is then segmented based on the object's motion: \begin{enumerate} \item \textbf{\textit{Pre-interaction Phase ($T_{\text{pre}}$):}} This phase is defined as the sequence of frames from the start of the sub-task until the target object begins to move. \item \textbf{\textit{Interaction Phase ($T_{\text{interact}}$):}} This phase covers the frames during which the target object is in motion. \item \textbf{\textit{Post-interaction Phase ($T_{\text{post}}$):}} This phase begins once the target object comes to rest again and continues until the end of the sub-task. \end{enumerate}

-The trajectories of the robot arm and the manipulated object are determined by the paths of their respective mask centroids during these phases.
+The spatiotemporal trajectories of the robot arm and the manipulated object are determined by the paths of their respective mask centroids during these phases.
 The \textbf{Phase Transition Points} ($F_{\text{pre}}, F_{\text{interact}}, F_{\text{post}}$) are defined by the start and end points of the object's motion.
-To ensure data quality, failure cases from the automated pipeline, such as incorrect grounding or trajectory errors, are flagged for manual correction by human annotators.
+To ensure fidelity of world dynamics, failure cases from the automated pipeline, such as incorrect grounding or trajectory errors, are flagged for manual correction by human annotators.